 2020 is a pivotal year for biodiversity, as the Convention on Biological Diversity (CBD) is preparing a new framework to be adopted this year, for post 2020.
-We have proposed to include Rights of Nature in the framework as an important piece of the puzzle for a future in harmony with Nature.
-We invite you to share this communication with your constituencies.
+We have proposed to include Rights of Nature in the framework as an important piece of the puzzle for a future in harmony with Nature and are delighted to be able to report that it has been accepted in the updated “zero draft document” (see here) for a post-2020 global biodiversity framework, which will be up for adoption during the 15th meeting of the “Conference of the Parties” (COP) to the CBD in 2021 in Kunming, China.

-Send this letter (here) to your country representatives!
-You will find them here.
+You can find the list of country representatives here.
 You can also send it to politicians and civil servants working with conservation policies in your country, as well as environmental organisations.

 Please register here to let us stay in touch with you regarding this initiative!